Works Register Home Log In Authors

 Made by me or my benefactors.

-One must keep in mind that obtaining these temporary goods is like a burning candle
+I should keep in mind that obtaining these temporary goods is like a burning candle

 Which will be extinguished once the wax runs out.